ibm-cloud-docs/bare-metal/bare-metal-reserved.md

 * Your contract term bare metal server configuration can't be changed after your order is complete.
 * Your contract term can't be canceled.
 * Available on only Intel® dual processors from Skylake to the most recent and AMD EPYC™ offerings when you convert an existing server.
-* Not available for enterprise-bundled solutions.
+* Not available for VMWare, SAP, and other enterprise-bundled solutions.

 ## Ordering a contract term bare metal server
 {: #provision-contract-term-bm}